 Some members support the idea of completing the evaluation and objection of the applied-for variant set up front, as the entire set goes through the application process from the beginning to the end.
 This will help reduce redundancy from a technical perspective.
 The EPDP Team will be able to discuss more in detail about objection, string similarity, reserved strings, contention set, and other steps of the application process in Topic E of the charter.

+The EPDP Team agreed that a draft recommendation can be developed with regard to one application covering a primary new gTLD and its variant label, as well as an implementation guidance regarding the need for the applicant to demonstrate to the evaluators why it wishes to activate the variant labels, their intended usage, and how they will be managed.

+The EPDP Team has not reached a conclusion regarding the idea of “pre evaluation” of the set of variant labels the applicant wishes to obtain.
+While pre-valuation of the desired variant set could increase efficiency, it may add complexity due to string contention, fee implications, potentially large number of allocatable variant labels (especially in Arabic), etc. The EPDP Team also discussed that the applicant may wish to request to activate some additional variant labels some time after the initial application is approved.
+This idea is parked and will be dealt with after the EPDP Team tackles later part of the charter (e.g., Topic E).

 Part 2: An existing Registry Operator seeks to activate allocatable variant label(s) of its existing gTLD